Constitutional Provisions

 Any individual, any agent of the State, or any public authority rendered culpable of such acts, either on their own initiative, or on instruction, shall be punished in accordance with the law.

-Article 56 provides that domestic legislation establishes the rules concerning the organization of public powers.
+Article 56 provides that domestic legislation establishes the rules concerning the organisation of public powers.

 Treaty Adherence